- Free reply within 15 minutes during business hours

 Treat this page as the brief we would give an internal junior the first time we asked them to own a Passport → Hebrew file from intake to courier.
-From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; read on for the costing matrix, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Hebrew desk maintains in-house.
+From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.

-Our Hebrew desk has handled thousands of Passport cases for purposes ranging from power of attorney overseas, notarized true copies, bank account opening abroad.
+The Hebrew desk keeps a live casebook for Passport covering power of attorney overseas, notarized true copies, bank account opening abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Hebrew reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.
+What follows: the legalisation workflow in order, Hebrew-specific regional notes, the documents to gather beforehand, and a bilingual glossary for your Passport.

 Why a specialist Hebrew translator matters for Passport